Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 • AI meeting notes with speaker identification and customizable templates

-• One-click Notion integration (export recording + notes together)
+• One-click Notion integration (recording + notes pushed together)

 AspectNotion AI Meeting NotesQureco